swaptacular/swpt-k8s-config/README.md

 deployment.apps/simple-git-server configured
 ```

+## Copy the GitOps repo to the just installed Git server

 In order to authenticate to the just installed Git server, you need to
 issue an SSH certificate to yourself.
 (That is: generate a
 `id_rsa-cert.pub` file in your `~/.ssh` directory.):